How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 Here’s my advice on testing colour, based on what I’ve seen go wrong and right in dozens of homes:

 Go large with your samples.
 Those tiny paint cards are almost useless.
-Paint a section at least 50cm x 50cm directly on the wall or better yet, a full A2 area.
+Paint a section at least 50cm x 50cm directly on the wall, or better yet, a full A2 area.
 Colour looks entirely different at scale.

 Test in context.
 Don’t hold your swatch next to a white wall under fluorescent shop lighting.
 Paint it where it will live, and look at it against your actual flooring, furniture, and curtains.